CrashPlan Unable to Connect to Backup Engine [Solved]

 Alternate Method: Editing the Host File

 Before you continue to follow this step, hear the word of warning.
 The host file of the Windows operating system is pretty sensitive to changes.
-If you mess around with the settings or the default values that you do not know about, you might end up showing up the normal functioning of your network connections.
-So only those things that are in the following steps and don’t try to tinker any of the other lines.
+If you mess around with the settings or the default values you do not know about, you might show up the normal functioning of your network connections.
+So only those things in the following steps, and don’t try to tinker with any of the other lines.

 Windows

-• Open the windows search menu from the start button and search for notepad.
+1. Open the Windows search menu from the start button and search for Notepad.

 Search Notepad

-• When you see the search result for Notepad, right-click and select run as administrator.
+2. When you see the search result for Notepad, right-click and select run as administrator.
 It will ask you a confirmation prompt of whether you want this program to get administrative authority.
-Click Yes to continue.
+Click Yes to continue.notepad as administrator

-• Notepad will open up as usual.
-In the app, click on the file and then select the open option from the drop-down menu.
+3. Notepad will open up as usual.
+In the app, click on the file and select the open option from the drop-down menu.
 Then, navigate to this path.
-Windows host file will now open up.
+Windows host file will now open up.opening source file

-• Now, I just have to edit or remove any of the local host entries in that file so that only the following entries of localhost addresses remain in the wild.
-As I have warned you earlier, do not try to edit any other entries in that while.
-Only change the ones that I just specified.
-Once you are over with that, save the file and exit notepad.
+4. Now, we have to edit or remove any local host entries in that file so that only the following entries of localhost addresses remain in the wild.
+As we have warned you earlier, do not try to edit any other entries in that while.
+Only change the ones that we just specified.
+Once you are over with that, save the file and exit Notepad.

 You can restart your system if you want to.
-In fact, I recommended it.
+I recommended it.
 Once you reboot the system, you can try to start the CrashPlan service once again.

 See Also: 9 Best Affordable Online File Hosting Services | Updated